HamedDaneshvar/NLPic-Book-Summarizer/README.md

 1. Obtain a Google Book API key.
 2. Create a `.env` file based on the provided `.env.sample`.
 3. Add your Google Book API key to the `.env` file.

+## Generated Images
+For the generated images directory, refer to this [Link](./assets/generated_images/) to access the images created during the project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.